ceedubs/irrec/docs/usage.md

 Gen.listOfN(3, genDurationString).apply(Gen.Parameters.default, Seed(1046531L))
 ```

+Were all of those results input that you intended your regular expression to accept?

+This generation is done efficiently as opposed to generating a bunch of random values and then filtering the ones that don't match the regular expression (which would quickly lead to Scalacheck giving up on generating matching values).

 Sometimes you may want to generate both matches and non-matches for your regular expression to make sure that both cases are handled.
 There are various `Gen` instances that will generate input that matches the regular expresssion roughly half of the time.

 ```scala mdoc:silent